 Einstein's Messengers is an award-winning documentary on LIGO, NSF's Laser Interferometer Gravitational Wave Observatory.
 (Credit: National Science Foundation)

 The Laser Interferometer Gravitational-Wave Observatory (LIGO) is an ambitious physics experiment designed to measure gravitational waves reaching our planet from deep space.
 Gravitational waves are elusive ripples in the fabric of the universe.
-First predicted to exist a century ago, they have never been directly detected.
-LIGO is designed to register the astonishingly tiny effects of passing gravitational waves here on Earth using a precise arrangement of mirrors and lasers, monitoring equipment and other advanced technologies.
-In February 2016, LIGO researchers announced the first-ever direct sensing of gravitational waves.
+First predicted to exist in 1915, they escaped direct detection for a century.
+LIGO was designed to register the astonishingly tiny effects of passing gravitational waves here on Earth using a precise arrangement of mirrors, lasers, monitoring equipment and other advanced technologies.
+In February 2016, LIGO researchers announced the long-awaited, first-ever direct sensing of gravitational waves.
 Learn more